mahashreevasudevan/MCMC-Forecasting/README.md

-# Forecasting Temperature Using Markov Chain Monte Carlo (MCMC)
+# Forecasting time series atmospheric temperature Using Markov Chain Monte Carlo (MCMC)

 ## Key Objectives:

-- To identify the possibility of using the Markov Chain Monte Carlo (MCMC) method for forecasting atmospheric temperature.
+- To identify the possibility of using the Markov Chain Monte Carlo (MCMC) method for forecasting time series atmospheric temperature.
 - To study temperature patterns across an arid region over a yearly cycle and simulate future values.
 - To evaluate the accuracy and reliability of MCMC-based forecasts.

 ## Methodology:

-This study uses historical temperature data from an arid region for the probabilistic modeling using the MCMC method to forecast temperature values over a 12-month period.
+This study uses historical time series atmospheric temperature data from an arid region for the probabilistic modeling using the MCMC method to forecast temperature values over a 12-month period.

 ## Model Pipeline: